ericps1/crts/README.md

 # CRTS
 ##About:

-The Cognitive Radio Test System (CRTS) is intended to provide a flexible framework for over the air test and evaluation of cognitive radio (CR) networks.
+The Cognitive Radio Test System (CRTS) provides a flexible framework for over the air test and evaluation of cognitive radio (CR) networks.
+Users can rapidly define new testing scenarios involving a large number of CR's and interferers while customizing the behavior of each node individually.
+Execution of these scenarios is simple and the results can be quickly visualized using octave/matlab logs that are kept throughout the experiment.
-Users can configure networks of CRs that use intelligent algorithms defined in a cognitive engine to optimize their performance and that of the network.

-In time, CRTS will be able to connect with any CR with only few modifications.
-As of now, CRTS can run with any custom cognitive engine developed through the provided Extensible Cognitive Radio (ECR) API.

-Through the ECR, developers can deploy real cognitive radios built from their custom cognitive engines and then evaluate their performance with CRTS.
-By providing accessible and customizable waveforms, the ECR enables developers to focus on their cognitive engine algorithms, without being bogged in implementation of every aspect of the signal processing.
+CRTS evaluates the performance of CR networks by generating network layer traffic at each CR node and logging metrics based on the received packets.
+Each CR node will create a virtual network interface so that CRTS can treat it as a standard network device.
+Part of the motivation for this is to enable evaluation of UDP and TCP network connections.
+The CR object/process can be anything with such an interface.
+We are currently working on examples of this in standard SDR frameworks e.g. GNU Radio.

+A particular CR has been developed with the goal of providing a flexible generic structure to enable rapid development and evaluation of cognitive engine (CE) algorithms.
+This CR is being called the Extensible Cognitive Radio (ECR).
+In this structure, a CE is fed data and metrics relating to the current operating point of the radio.
+It can then make decisions and exert control over the radio to improve its performance.

-The waveforms of the ECR are based on the
+The ECR uses the
 [OFDM Frame Generator](http://liquidsdr.org/doc/tutorial_ofdmflexframe.html)
 of
 [liquid-dsp](http://liquidsdr.org/)
-and are designed for use with an [Ettus](http://www.ettus.com/)
+and uses an
+[Ettus](http://www.ettus.com/)
 Univeral Software Radio Peripheral (USRP).